- Off road parking

 Castletownbere 5 miles; Kenmare 26 miles; Bantry 37 miles.

-The village of Eyeries in County Cork lies on the Beara Peninsula, overlooking Coulagh Bay and the mouth of the Kenmare River in the south-west.
-This Cork village offers a true insight into Irish village life, with quaint fishermans cottages and traditional pubs offering a warm Irish welcome.
+The village of Eyeries in County Cork lies on the Beara Peninsula, overlooking Coulagh Bay and the mouth of the Kenmare River in the southwest of Ireland.
+This Cork village offers a true insight into Irish village life, with quaint fishermen cottages, and traditional pubs offering a warm Irish welcome.
 The famous Beara Way passes close to Eyeries, with two points in the village where you can join it, making the area a walker's paradise.
 Within easy reach is Kenmare, an interesting town full of character and colour, with long winding streets providing the backdrop for farmers' markets, artists' galleries, lovely little boutiques and some of the best restaurants in Ireland!
-Other nearby attractions include Ireland's only cable car which departs from Ballaghboy on the tip of Beara Peninsula and leads to the peaceful Dursey Island, or Europe’s largest Ogham Stone at Ballycrovane.
-This region has plenty on offer, from sea safaris, adventure centres, world renowned walks and cycle routes to arts and crafts, meaning there is sure to be something to occupy everyone come rain or shine.
+Other nearby attractions include Ireland's only cable car, which departs from Ballaghboy on the tip of Beara Peninsula and leads to the peaceful Dursey Island, or Europe’s largest Ogham Stone at Ballycrovane.
+This region has plenty on offer, from sea safaris, adventure centres, world-renowned walks and cycle routes to arts and crafts, meaning whatever you're looking for, there's sure to be something to delight all the family.